Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 Throughout day:

-Also, throughout your day, be cognizant of stress so that your testosterone:cortisol ratio stays high: practice relaxation breathwork such as deep nasal breathing and belly breathing, laugh and smile, get outdoors, and pay attention to the two chapters of stress mitigation strategies in my book Beyond Training.
-Finally, make it a point to be around people, especially women, as the mere presence of females can increase testosterone (and no, porn definitely does not count and may in fact be deleterious for hormonal balance).
+Also, throughout your day, be cognizant of stress so that your testosterone:cortisol ratio stays high.
+You can also practice relaxation breathwork such as deep nasal breathing and belly breathing, laugh and smile, get outdoors, and pay attention to the two chapters of stress mitigation strategies in my book Beyond Training.
+Finally, make it a point to be around people, especially women, as the mere presence of females can increase testosterone (and no, porn definitely does not count and may, in fact, be deleterious for hormonal balance).

 Afternoon workout: